GRAINS-U.S. wheat extends gains on threat from dry, chilly weather

 WINNIPEG, Manitoba/PARIS, March 29 (Reuters) - Chicago wheat climbed on Tuesday to add to sharp gains a day earlier as the market assessed the risk of yield losses to U.S. crops due to a combination of dry and cold weather.

-Corn finished stronger and touched a nearly two-month high, with traders digesting news that China is to scrap its stockpiling scheme for the grain, a move that could curb imports.
+Corn was slightly higher, with traders digesting news that China is to scrap its stockpiling scheme for the grain, a move that could curb imports.

-Soybeans also gained on technical buying, with many investors looking ahead to Thursday’s U.S. planting and stocks estimates from the U.S. Department of Agriculture (USDA).
+Soybeans also gained, with many investors looking ahead to Thursday’s U.S. planting and stocks estimates from the U.S. Department of Agriculture (USDA).

 Weather forecasts suggested dry conditions would persist in the southern U.S. Plains, a key zone for hard red winter wheat production, while other areas have seen chilly temperatures.